 And where forgiveness has to do with letting go of the known past, trust has to do with opening ourselves to an unknown future.

 There are a small number of forces that hold our world together.

-Trust is one of them and it acts as the glue of a society or an organization.
+Trust is one of them, and it acts as the glue of a society or an organization.

-Trust, however, is hardly definable, but we all know how it feels when it is there or when it is lost.
+However, trust is hardly definable, but we all know how it feels when it is there or when it is lost.

-For example, organizations collapse very quickly when staff (or shareholders) lose trust.
+Thus, organizations collapse very quickly when staff (or shareholders) lose trust.

 Trust is different from having faith in something/someone or having hope for something.

 Having trust (and also having no trust) is essentially expecting the future to be as you expect and as the past has proven or demonstrated.
 It is very difficult to have 100% confidence in something when the past has proven otherwise.

 Sometimes then we need faith or hope to rebuild confidence.

 Where confidence is more of a gut feeling, faith is a mental construct that can restore confidence by showing reality in a different light.